hyosung11/Launch-School/Courses/JS109/answers.md

 console.log(arr); // [ 1, 3 ]
 ```

+Your Answer
 On line 5, the `console.log(arr)` method logs `[ 1, 3 ]`.
 Here, the `filter` method is called on the array `[1, 2, 3]` and executes the callback function `n - 2` on each element of the calling array.
 On the first iteration, the return value of the callback is `-1`.
 This is considered a truthy value in JavaScript, so it is added to the new array.
 On the second iteration, the return value is `0` which is considered a falsy value.
 So this element is discarded.
 On the third and final iteration, the return value is `1` which is a truthy value.
 Thus `3` is added to the new array.

-The `Array.prototype.filter` method is called on an array.
-It takes a callback function as an argument and returns a new array.
-Each element is passed to the callback as an argument.
-The return value of the callback is evaluated for its truthiness by `filter` and if a truthy values is returned, the element is added to the new array.
+Responses
+Jessica Chang (TA)
+about 18 hours ago

+> executes the callback function n - 2 on each element of the calling array

+This is a bit imprecisely worded - can you re-phrase?

+> This is considered a truthy value in JavaScript, so it is added to the new array.

+And to be clear here, the current element on this iteration, not the return value -1 of the callback function, is selected for the new array.

+Revised Answer
+On line 5, the `console.log(arr)` method logs `[ 1, 3 ]`.
+The `filter` method returns a new array that includes all elements from the calling array for which the callback returns a truthy value.
+Here, `filter` is called on the array `[1, 2, 3]`.
+During each iteration, it invokes the callback function, using the value of the current element as an argument.
+On the first iteration, the return value of the callback is `-1`.
+This is considered a truthy value in JavaScript, so the current element on this iteration which is `1` is added to the new array.
+On the second iteration, the return value is `0` which is considered a falsy value.
+So the element `2` in the calling array is discarded.
+On the third and final iteration, the return value is `1` which is a truthy value.
+Thus the element `3` is added to the new array.

 ## Question 17 5 Points